 - Abdominal pain, which may get worse after eating and over time

-Blood thinners (most commonly heparin or related drugs) are used to treat mesenteric venous thrombosis when there is no associated bleeding.
+Blood thinners are used to treat MVT when there is no associated bleeding.
 In some cases, medicine can be delivered directly into the clot to dissolve it.
 This procedure is called thrombolysis.

 Less often, the clot is removed with a type of surgery called thrombectomy.

-If you have signs and symptoms of a severe infection called peritonitis, you will usually need surgery to remove the intestine.
-After surgery, you may need an ileostomy (opening from the small intestine into a bag on the skin) or colostomy (an opening from the colon into the skin).
+If there are signs and symptoms of a severe infection called peritonitis, surgery to remove the injured part of the intestine is done.
+After surgery, an ileostomy (opening from the small intestine into a bag on the skin) or colostomy (an opening from the colon into the skin) may be needed.

-Intestinal ischemia is a serious complication of mesenteric venous thrombosis.
-Some or all of the intestine dies because of poor blood supply.
+Intestinal ischemia is a serious complication of MVT.
+Part or all of the intestine dies because of poor blood supply.

 When to Contact a Medical Professional